Anthony Duckworth-Chad: Family

-He is the son of Anthony John Stanhope Duckworth, the son of George Herbert Duckworth and Margaret Leonora Evelyn Selina Herbert.
+He is the son of Audrey Diana Tollenaar and Anthony John Stanhope Duckworth, the son of Sir George Herbert Duckworth and Lady Margaret Leonora Evelyn Selina Herbert.
 Anthony Duckworth-Chad's grandfather, Sir George Duckworth (1868–1934), was a half-brother of the painter Vanessa Bell and the writer Virginia Woolf (the latter charged George and her other half-brother, Gerald, with molesting her as a child and teenager).
 His great-grandmother, born Julia Prinsep Jackson, was a niece of Julia Margaret Cameron, the photographer, while his great-grandfather, Herbert Duckworth, was a barrister.
 After her husband's death, Duckworth-Chad's great-grandmother Julia married secondly the author Leslie Stephen.
 Duckworth-Chad's paternal grandmother, Lady Margaret Herbert, was a daughter of the 4th Earl of Carnarvon, making him a cousin of Auberon Waugh.

 Duckworth-Chad's great-uncle Gerald Duckworth founded the London publishing firm of Duckworth & Co.
 Duckworth-Chad agreed to become the heir of his great-uncle's widow with the stipulation that he would add her maiden name, Chad, to his own.

 In 1970, Duckworth-Chad married (Elizabeth) Sarah Wake-Walker, a granddaughter of the seventh Earl Spencer.
 They have three children, James Anthony de L'Etang Duckworth-Chad (born 1972), William George Christopher (1975) and Davina Alice (1978).

-Duckworth-Chad's wife, Elizabeth Wake-Walker, is a first cousin of Diana, Princess of Wales, and he is also reported to be a close friend of Charles, Prince of Wales.
-His son James was equerry to the Queen from 2001 to 2004, and his daughter Davina is a friend of her second cousins the Duke of Cambridge and the Duke of Sussex, both of whom attended her marriage to Tom Barber at Pynkney Hall on 25 September 2004.
+Duckworth-Chad's wife, Elizabeth Wake-Walker, is a first cousin of Diana, Princess of Wales.